Murder of Tristan Brübach: Unknown caller

 On 7 April 1998, the day after Brübach's funeral, a man called the police to report that he was the murderer.
 He reported that he was at Höchst railway station and would wait there for the police to come and arrest him.
+The caller described himself to the officer as 180 cm with long black hair.
 When the police arrived, he was nowhere to be found.
 Parts of the call were made public and can be heard on YouTube.
 The caller has never been identified.

 Grave

 In October 1999, an unknown person entered Höchst Cemetery at night and dug 1.2 metres into the ground, down to Brübach's coffin.
 The coffin was not opened.
 The police believe that the act was committed by a mentally disturbed person with no connection to Brübach or his murder.

 Under German law, graves in public cemeteries are maintained by the state for a certain period of time (20 years in Hessen, the state where Brübach lived), after which the deceased person's family must pay to lease the grave site if they wish to keep their loved one there.
 If the family does not pay, the headstone is removed and the grave is reused for a new deceased person.
 Brübach's father died aged 59 in 2015 and no other relatives could afford to pay the fees to keep Brübach's grave in place, so a public initiative was launched to fund a memorial stone.
 In March 2018, after Brübach's grave was reused, a memorial stone was erected under a nearby tree, within sight of the grave.